 The ACE program is a series of well-defined, self-paced assignments and activities integrated throughout the academic experience.
 Students will work on the assignments using a self-paced approach, and/or assignments may be incorporated into their programs' courses.
-Upon completion, students will be prepared to seek employment or advance their careers.
-ACE begins with students' initial terms at Baker College and is a required prerequisite to be eligible to enroll in their programs' capstone courses.
-Students may contact their advisors or program officials for any questions.
+This prepares students to seek employment or career advancement upon completion.
+ACE begins with students' initial terms at Baker College and Introduces necessary skills and resources for students seeking employment opportunities.
+If students have questions, they should contact the Academic Resource Center or their Program Officials, Students may contact their advisors or program officials for any questions.

-Experience Courses
+Work Experience Courses UNDERGRADUATE

-Baker College experience (capstone) courses provide students with opportunities to earn academic credits while gaining professionally supervised work experiences in business, industry, government, and other agencies/ organizations.
-The experience courses must be career oriented and program related.
-Qualified students in associate and bachelor degree programs are required to participate in internships after the majority of their programs' major core courses are completed.
-The objectives of the experience courses are to prepare students for the transition from classroom to employment and to provide students with a better understanding of the fields they have chosen to enter.
-These courses also provide valuable experiences necessary for students to obtain related employment.
+Baker College work experience courses provide students with opportunities to earn academic credit while gaining professionally supervised work experiences in business, industry, government, and other agencies/ organizations.
+The work experience course must be career oriented and program related.
+Qualified students in associate and bachelor degree programs are required to participate in internships after the majority of the program major core courses are completed.
+The objectives of the work experience courses are to prepare students for the transition from classroom to employment and to provide students with a better understanding of the fields they have chosen to enter.
+These programs also provide valuable experiences necessary for students to obtain related employment.
+When applicable, students may fulfill their work experience hours with their current employer.